 “I can’t believe it either,” she said, looking at my dad suspiciously.
 “You DID throw out the Goodie Bowl, like I told you?”

 My dad said nothing.
 Silently, he sat down and put on his shoes.
 Then he left the room.
 We heard the outside door close.
 Silence.

 Not two minutes later, he was back.
 And what was that in his hands?

 Yes, my dad had saved the bowl, and thus, had saved the day.
 Never again will we make fun of him for keeping everything.
 Well, other than in this story, obviously.
 But after this, we will never make fun of him again, because as I said to my mum that night, THANK GOD MY DAD IS LIKE THIS.
 Or the Goodie Bowl would be gone, and God knows what else would be, too.

 I brought it home with me, obviously.
 Well, I couldn’t just leave it there, could I?
 Having been so keen to get rid of it, however, my mum was curiously reluctant to hand it over.
 “It’s just… you can be quite clumsy,” she pointed out, not incorrectly.
 “What if you break it?”

 I won’t say the thought hasn’t crossed my mind, obviously, but I didn’t see much of an option, so I’ve taken on the mantle of Guardian of the Goodie Bowl.
 I’ve put it in the bathroom:

-“What the hell is that?” said Terry, who’d been present during Goodie-Bowl-Gate, but who had simply tuned the whole conversation out, and continued with what he was doing (Looking at maps of California…).
+“What the hell is that?” said Terry, who’d been present during Goodie-Bowl-Gate, but who had simply tuned the whole conversation out, and continued reading the news on his phone.
 It’s nice that he can do that.
 I suspect it’s a skill he developed only as a result of living with me.